 WHAT I DID

-Originally, my friend and wanted to do a walking tour but of course, not enough people attended so it was cancelled.
-We ended up doing a little bit ourselves, checking out the botanical gardens as well as the changing of the guards.
-The changing of the guards isn’t a mandatory thing – it’s advised that military men take it on for the honour.
+The changing of the guards takes the “Monument of the Unknown Soldier” and occurs ⏰11:00am daily.
+The changing of the guards isn’t a necessary thing – but that military men take it on for the honour.
 The outfits are for agility, even down to the pom poms on the shoes which were to hide spikes.
 Monday was Clean Monday, which is known as the first day of Great Lent.
-In Athens, everyone goes go Filopappou Hill to fly kites and have picnics.
+In Athens, everyone goes go Filopappou Hill to fly kites and have a picnic.